danthelion/git-genie/README.md

 ```

 ### Interactive mode

+By default, the program will run in interactive mode, where it will ask you if you would like to explain the generated
+git command, execute it, or generate a new command.

 ```bash
 ~/git-genie ❯ git-genie "count how many times the README.md file was modified in the last week"